fernandopalafox/fernandopalafox.github.io/content/research/dual.md

 p(b|\mathbf{\mu}_{k+1}, \mathbf{\sigma}_{k+1}^2) = \mathcal{N}(b|\mathbf{\mu}_{k+1}, \mathbf{\sigma}_{k+1}^2) = \mathcal{N}\left(b\middle|\frac{\mathbf{\sigma}_k^2\mathbf{u}_k(b\mathbf{u}_k + \mathbf{\xi}_k + \mathbf{\mu}_k \mathbf{Q})}{\mathbf{u}_k^2\mathbf{\sigma}_k^2 + \mathbf{Q}}, \frac{\mathbf{\sigma}_k^2\mathbf{Q}}{\mathbf{u}_k^2\mathbf{\sigma}_k^2 + \mathbf{Q}}\right).
 $$
 Notice that if $\mathbf{\sigma}_k$ is large then $\mathbf{u}_k^* \rightarrow 0$ implying $\mathbf{\sigma}_{k+1}^2 \rightarrow \mathbf{\sigma}_{k}^2$, and no learning happens.

+The fact that the controller doesn't really account for how uncertainty will be reduced at future timesteps should not come as a surprise: we selected a controller that minimizes cost for a **single** step.
+This is known as a myopic controller, because it doesn't consider the consequences of its actions in horizons longer than $T = 1$.
+In order to incorporate longer horizons we must

+Write down cost in the the dynamic programming approach

+Write down resulting optimization problem at t=0.

+Explain what's hard about it.